RooSoft/igniter/README.md

 ### Edit igniter.sh

 The script is currently pre-populated with a list of imaginary lightning network pub keys you'll have to replace.
+They must be replaced by the nodes you're looking forward to rebalance through.
 Aliases can be added as a comment next to each of them.
-They need to be replaced by an arbitrary number of pub keys related to nodes you're willing to route through.

-Make sure that the last pub key is the one from your own node as this is where the funds will eventually land.
+Make sure that the last pub key is yours as this is where the funds will eventually land.

 Next, update AMOUNT with the quantity of satoshis that will be routed.

 Finally, OUTGOING_CHAN_ID should contain the channel ID from where the payment will originate.
-This is one of the sender's node channels.
-In a `ring of fire`, it should be the channel you created.
+In a `ring of fire`, it should be the channel you created yourself.

 For peeps having a hard time finding the channel id: